adamralph/scriptcs-nancy/README.md

 }
 ```

-In this case ScriptCs is still valuable since it bootstraps your package dependencies and default namespace imports.
+In this case ScriptCs.Nancy is still valuable since it provides a base bootstrapper implementation, default package dependencies and imports default namespaces.

 Have fun!